amccaugh/phidl/README.md

 PHotonic and Integrated Device Layout - GDS CAD layout and geometry creation for photonic and superconducting circuits

-PHIDL is an open-source GDS-based CAD tool for Python 2 and 3 that extends and simplifies the excellent [gdspy](https://github.com/heitzmann/gdspy).
+PHIDL is an open-source GDS-based CAD tool for Python 2 and 3 that significantly extends the excellent [gdspy](https://github.com/heitzmann/gdspy).
 The base installation includes a large library of simple shapes (e.g. rectangles, circles), photonic structures (e.g. sine curve waveguides), and superconducting nanowire shapes (e.g. single photon detectors) that are fully parameterized.
-It also has a built-in quick-plotting function based on Qt (or matplotlib) that allows you view the state of any GDS object, useful when scripting geometry-making functions.
-It also has a [__geometry library reference__](https://phidl.readthedocs.io/) and a [__very thorough tutorial__](https://github.com/amccaugh/phidl/blob/master/phidl/phidl_tutorial_example.py#L35) that will walk you through the process of getting acquainted with PHIDL.
+It also has a built-in quick-plotting function based on matplotlib (or Qt) that allows you view the state of any GDS object, useful when scripting geometry-making functions.
+It also has a [__geometry library reference__](https://phidl.readthedocs.io/) and a set of [__very thorough tutorials__](https://phidl.readthedocs.io/en/latest/tutorials.html) that will walk you through the process of getting acquainted with PHIDL.

 The goal is to bring the usability of Illustrator / Inkscape drawing programs to the GDS scripting world.
 Like Python itself, it aims to be readable, and intuitive.
 For instance, when building a geometry you don't have to worry about what the exact coordinates are anymore.
 If you want to separate two ellipses in the x direction by 5 units, you can do things like this: